The best Italy travel guide

 The old town is littered with monuments, churches, and unique gardens.

-Good food and great wines make it indispensable a visit to Florence.
+Good food and great wines make indispensable a visit to Florence.
+Here you can find the best neighborhoods to stay.

 Milan - Big, vibrant, and active, this is Milan, the second city of Italy in order of population.
 It can't beat Rome and Florence with regard to the monuments and the art, but it's at the first place for its nightlife.